ironhack-labs/lab-mongoose-recipes/README.md

 ### Iteration 5 - Remove a recipe

-Oh oh!
+Oh no!
 The `Carrot Cake` is no longer available, so we need to remove it from the database.
 Using the [`Model.deleteOne`](https://mongoosejs.com/docs/api.html#model_Model.deleteOne) static, remove that recipe from the database and display a success message after doing it!

 ### Iteration 6 - Close the Database